gksidhu/Correlates-to-ROI-in-Film/README.md

 ### Project Goal
 Develop recommendations for the executives of a hypothetical new movie studio to enable a better understanding of the film industry and characteristics of successful films.

+The project served as practice cleaning data, merging different datasets, and developing visualizations with matplotlib.pyplot and seaborn.

 ### Folder Contents
 1. **README.md** <br>
 2. **Movie ROI Presentation.pdf**